shenyaojin/shenyaojin.github.io/_posts/2022-06-22-the-mech-en.md

 ## tensors

 Required.
-Master Xiaoguang's writing is not very good.
+Wang Xiaoguang's writing is not very good.

 - "**Tensor Analysis**" written by Huang Kezhi and published by Tsinghua University Press under self-study.
 Chapter One